CyoneDev/commonTaskfiles/tools/onepassword/Readme_onePassword.md

   - .env, .yaml .json ect ... you can set up a file that your code is going to use, and have the onepassword inject it with the actual secret at runtime
   - for example:
     - you have a .env.tpl file with HELM_CYONE_JFROG_URL="op://VaultName/SecretName/KeyName"
-    - set-opsecrets will examine any files ending in .tpl in the directory and replace onepassword secret refrerences with the actual secret
+    - set-opsecrets will examine any files ending in .tpl in the directory and replace onepassword secret reference with the actual secret

 ```yaml